 I am always a bit relieved when I diagnose a dog with old dog syndrome.
 Although the clinical signs are quite dramatic, the condition is not life-threatening and is self-limiting.
 This means that it resolves on its own, usually fairly quickly.
 Additionally, the symptoms are usually non-progressive, meaning they don’t get worse.

-Most of the more severe signs such as poor coordination and loss of balance improve within 24 to 72 hours.
-Some of the other signs can take several weeks to completely resolve.
+Often, the first 24 to 48 hours after signs start are the hardest for your dog (and you too).
+Most of the more severe signs such as poor coordination and loss of balance typically show improvement within 72 hours.
+But some of the other signs can take several weeks to completely resolve.
 Occasionally, the head tilt never fully goes away.
 The residual head tilt is not cause for concern, and does not impact a dog’s quality of life.

 Outside of his neurological signs, Murray’s physical exam was great.
-He didn’t have any evidence of ear infections.
-His blood work showed mild liver enzyme increases, but that wasn’t new.
+My senior patient didn’t have any evidence of ear infections.
+His blood work showed mildly high liver enzymes in dogs, but that wasn’t new.
 We’d been monitoring those values for a few months, and they were unlikely to be related to his current issues.

-We discussed going to a veterinary neurologist for further evaluation, but my client decided to start with a “wait and see” approach for now.
-My veterinary team and I gave Murray some fluids under his skin and some anti-nausea medication.
+We discussed going to a veterinary neurologist for further evaluation.
+But my client decided to start with a “wait and see” approach for now.
+My veterinary team and I gave my patient some subcutaneous fluids for dogs and some anti-nausea medication.
 Then Murray’s mom took him home and kept him in a safe enclosed location where he couldn’t hurt himself falling down.

 Hope for dogs with old dog syndrome

-I always love being able to give good news to the parents of old dogs who, like Murray’s mom, fear something catastrophic is happening.
+I always love being able to give good news to the parents of old dogs who fear something catastrophic is happening.
 It’s one of the few times I get to feel like a bit of a magician as a veterinarian!

-The initial onset of this condition appears very scary.
+The initial onset of old dog syndrome appears very scary.
 But, the high likelihood of rapid improvement can be a beacon of hope in the darkness.
-If you dog has been diagnosed with old dog syndrome, don’t lose heart.
+If your dog has been diagnosed with old dog syndrome, don’t lose heart.
 In most cases, better days are on the horizon.

 Has your dog been diagnosed with old dog syndrome?